core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: f5

-## The "enumeration" Type
+## The 'enumeration' Type

 Leafs of type enumeration MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
-Enumeration values are either explicitly assigned using the YANG statement "value" or automatically assigned based on the algorithm defined in {{I-D.ietf-netmod-rfc6020bis}} section 9.6.4.2.
+Enumeration values are either explicitly assigned using the YANG statement 'value' or automatically assigned based on the algorithm defined in {{I-D.ietf-netmod-rfc6020bis}} section 9.6.4.2.

 Definition example {{RFC7317}}: